 We want you to understand your health plan.

 - Know and follow the rules of your health plan.

-- Know that laws guide our health plan and the services you receive.
+- Know that laws guide our health plan and the services you get.

-- Know that we cannot treat you differently because of age, sex, race, national origin, culture, language needs, sexual orientation and/or health status.
+- Know that we can not treat you differently because of age, sex, race, national origin, culture, language needs, sexual orientation, and/or health.

-At enrollment, you have the right to accept or refuse treatment, and to complete an advance directive.
-We will assist you in completing the advance directive.
+- At enrollment, you have the right to accept or refuse treatment, and to complete an advance directive.
+We will assist you on how to complete the advance directive.

 Get more information on Advance Directives: